Insulet EU Privacy Notice

 7. International Data Transfer

-Your personal information may be transferred to, stored, and processed in a country that is not regarded as ensuring an adequate level of protection for personal information under European Union law or by the European Commission.
-However, we have put in place appropriate safeguards (such as contractual commitments on the basis of accepted Standard Contractual Clauses) in accordance with applicable legal requirements to ensure that your data is adequately protected.
+Your personal information may be transferred to, stored, and processed in a country that is not regarded as ensuring an adequate level of protection for personal information under UK laws.
+However, we have put in place appropriate safeguards (such as contractual commitments) in accordance with applicable legal requirements to ensure that your data is adequately protected.
 For more information on the appropriate safeguards in place, please contact us at the details below.

 8. Changes to the Notice